ethoinformatics/timeline-app/README.md

 ##Publishing the android app
   1. ensure that nodejs and android dev tools are installed
   2. cd to `timeline-app`.
-Increament the version in ionic/config.xml
+Increment the version in ionic/config.xml
   3. run `./build-app.sh`
   4. Now the app is built and can be published to hockey app.
   3. get the hockeyapp token and run `export HOCKEY_TOKEN='the toke here'`